NicolasDenoyelle/Hierarchical-monitors/README.md

 }
 ```

-* Embeding the library
+* Embeding the library:

-** Include `"monitor.h"` into the files calling the monitor library.
+  * Include `"monitor.h"` into the files calling the monitor library.
-** Compile your code with -lmonitor ldflag.
+  * Compile your code with -lmonitor ldflag.
-** Code sample:
+  * Code sample:

 ```
 #include "monitor.h"